prashantyadav1397/Node-Notes/Readme.md

 ### Don't use Node JS for -

-> 1. Apps with heavy server side processing ( CPU intensive)
+> 1. Apps with heavy server side processing (CPU Intensive)

 ### Running Node in CLI mode